Tobsoft/HTL_onboard/README.md

   - This function sets the interval, in milliseconds, for how frequently the system cycles through the different active display modes (HEX, LED stripe, RGB).
   - The provided interval must be non-negative.
   - `multiplexInterval`: The time interval in milliseconds for multiplexing.
 Must be a non-negative integer.

+- `void setHexMode(int mode)`
+  - Sets the display mode of the HEX display.
+  - `mode`: The mode to set (0 for HEX, 1 for Decimal).

+- `int getHexMode()`
+  - Gets the current display mode of the HEX display.
+  - Returns the current display mode (0 for HEX, 1 for Decimal).

+- `void setHexNumber(int number)`
+  - Sets the number to be displayed on the HEX display.
+  - `number`: The number to display (-15 to 15 in HEX mode, -19 to 19 in Decimal mode).

+- `int getHexNumber()`
+  - Gets the number currently displayed on the HEX display.
+  - Returns the number displayed on the HEX display.

+- `void setRed(uint8_t r)`
+  - Sets the intensity of the red component of the RGB LED.
+  - `r`: The intensity of the red component (0 to 255).

+- `void setGreen(uint8_t g)`
+  - Sets the intensity of the green component of the RGB LED.
+  - `g`: The intensity of the green component (0 to 255).

+- `void setBlue(uint8_t b)`
+  - Sets the intensity of the blue component of the RGB LED.
+  - `b`: The intensity of the blue component (0 to 255).

+- `uint8_t getRed()`
+  - Gets the intensity of the red component of the RGB LED.
+  - Returns the intensity of the red component (0 to 255).

+- `uint8_t getGreen()`
+  - Gets the intensity of the green component of the RGB LED.
+  - Returns the intensity of the green component (0 to 255).

+- `uint8_t getBlue()`
+  - Gets the intensity of the blue component of the RGB LED.
+  - Returns the intensity of the blue component (0 to 255).

+- `void setLedStripeValue(int value)`
+  - Sets the value of the LED stripe.
+  - `value`: The value to set (0 to 1023).

+- `int getLedStripeValue()`
+  - Gets the current value of the LED stripe.
+  - Returns the current value of the LED stripe (0 to 1023).

 ## Author
 Tobias Weich, 2024